 - Chemist or other scientific expert.
 In some cases, workers are entitled to benefits for an occupational illness that develops over time due to exposure to harmful chemicals or other toxic substances.
 If you suffer a respiratory illness, cancer, or other medical condition caused by your job, you may need to hire a chemist or expert in another scientific field to prove the causal connection between your work and illness.

 Do you or a loved one need to file a workers’ compensation claim?
-To discuss your rights to benefits and the experts that could help you prove your case, call our office today to schedule your free consultation.
+To discuss your rights to benefits and the experts that could help you prove your case, please contact us online or call our office today at 706.863.6600 to schedule your free consultation.